DSU-Digital-Sound-Design/s-25-dad-492-topics-ai-music/content/lectures/week-2/word2vec-intro/index.md

 </div>

 ## Step 2: Adding Basic Sound
 Now let's add our first synthesizer to create sound when words appear.
-We'll start with just a simple melody synth.UntitledClick to open codeIn this second step, we've added:
+We'll start with just a simple melody synth. to open codeIn this second step, we've added:

 - A basic synthesizer using Tone.js
 - A mapping between word similarity and musical notes